vic-ma/howtodismantle.github.io/_posts/2024-07-29-When-Boards-Meet-Wheels-Part-II-Navigate-wheel.me-robots-with-Peaboard.md

 You can send a command to move the robot by using a function that is provided by the wheel.me extension.
 To be more precise, the function is a part of the robot's data source.
 To trigger the function with Building Blocks, we use the **Run Function** block, and select the robots list.
 All available functions are shown.

-To command the robot to a certain position there are two function available depending on if we want to use the name of the position or the ID.
-In our case the name will do it, so we use "NavigateToPositionName".
+To command the robot to move to a certain position, there are two functions available, depending on whether we want to use the position's name or ID.
+In our case, we will use the name.
+So, we use `NavigateToPositionName`.

 * The robot ID is taken from the first line of the robots data source
 * The floor ID is taken from a variable to make things a bit more dynamic